 -db --database

-Database to use as reference for the enrichment analysis.
+Database database to use as reference for the enrichment analysis.

 Supports any database listed here under 'Gene-set Library' or one of the following shortcuts: